-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

-That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-To add one to your home, get in touch with an expert for smart thermostat installation in Zelienople.
+That’s why more people are looking to add devices like a Nest into their home.
+If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Zelienople.

 Want all the details?
 Take some time to review these 12 things you need to know about your Nest Thermostat.

-- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it behind for the next resident.
+- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+To reset, first write down your temperature settings so you have them if they get erased.
 Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off before rebooting it with your settings.
-You can also press the outside of the Nest and hold it there until it goes black, and then pull your hand away.
+- Restart: Deactivates your Nest and starts it back up while remembering your settings.
+Another method is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-- Schedule: This reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-If you choose this, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+If you choose this, you’ll have to input a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi

 Connecting to Wi-Fi is important for making the most of your Nest's features.